 Nhill Aviation Heritage Centre

-In 1940 the Royal Australian Airforce established a base at Nhill, which by 1945 had seen around 10,000 service men and women live, work and train.
+In 1940 the Royal Australian Airforce established a training base at Nhill, which by 1945 had seen well over 10,000 service men and women live, work and train.

 Nhill, Victoria 3418